 It looks similar to the geometric.
 Let’s plot them side by side:

 Again, they’re the same on the diagonal.
-But off to the side of the diagonal the harmonic mean is more curved than the geometric, and gives even lower means for pairs that are further apart.
+But off to the side of the diagonal the harmonic mean is more curved than the geometric, and gives even lower results for pairs that are further apart from each other.

 So the arithmetic mean has no curve, the geometric mean has some, and the harmonic mean has even more.
-The difference between them is in large part a matter of degree — of how curved they are.
+The difference between them is in large part a matter of degree — of how outwardly curved they are.
+The stronger the curve, the lower the results of that mean when provided with dissimilar numbers.
 We can understand this better if we consider all the other degrees of curvature a mean can have.

 Generalized Means Primer